mohanedkohil11/Mobile-Shop/README.md

-# Welcome to comp name task!
+# Welcome to Mobile Shop App!

 Hi!
 I'm Mohand Kohil, I am Frontend developer with one year of experience.
 Mainly work with React.js, Next.js, Redux, Sass, and many other technologies.
-This is a documentation for my task implementation,
+This is a documentation for the repo,

-## Technologies used to implement the task
+## Technologies used to implement the App

 **- react**
 **- react-router-dom**